 This is a 1917 photo, somewhat faded and damaged with a crease.
 It has been cut into an oval shape, and has the back of an old cardboard frame glued to it.
 The original is on the left, and the restored image is at the right.

 The important tools are the histogram for restoring contrast, and the Clone Tool for repairing damage.
 I scanned this at 600 dpi, not for detail, but for image size to aid working with the Clone Tool at enlarged size.
 The plan was to resample it smaller at completion (resampled to 25% size above).
 300 dpi would really have been quite sufficient, and you can always work on the image when zoomed-in to 2X size (that's what I do to clean everyday scans of dust spots).
 I scanned it in color mode and converted to GrayScale and sharpened with the Unsharp Mask as the last two steps.
-If repairing stains and discoloration, it's often easier to work on it in color mode.
+It is a B&W picture, but if repairing stains and discoloration, it's often easier to work on it in color mode.
 This time, there was no good reason for color really, it was only because I wasn't sure yet if I wanted to leave it in color to show the original tone, or put it in grayscale.
 Grayscale won.
 It does not change anything here, to work in color or B&W.

 The scanning technique is NOT different from already discussed in the Simple Way to get better scans pages.
 There are four major peaks in this histogram data, and it seems reasonable that these would generally be associated with the tones in the dark dresses, the background, the lighter background, and the white dress.